Best Peru Itinerary to Avoid Altitude Sickness

 You can choose to visit either of those attractions and later head down to the only natural oasis in South America, Huacachina.
 This deep-green lagoon is located in the middle of the Peruvian desert, surrounded by towering sand dunes where you can do the Dune Buggy and Sandboarding Tour.

-Afterwards, you can head down to Nazca and experience one of the most impressive mysteries of the ancient world: The Nazca Lines.
-Or, you can continue your trip to the White City of Arequipa.
+Afterward, you can head down to Nazca and experience one of the most impressive mysteries of the ancient world: The Nazca Lines.
+Or, you can continue your trip to Arequipa’s White City.

 This will be your entrance to the Peruvian Andes since this magical city is located at 2,335 meters above sea level.
 However, if you come on a bus ride to Arequipa, you’d have ascended gradually and slowly and you will be less likely to experience any altitude sickness symptoms.

-Also known as the Folkloric Capital of Peru, it is a beautiful andean city, located at the banks of Lake Titicaca.
+Also known as Peru’s Folkloric Capital, it is a beautiful Andean city, located at the banks of Lake Titicaca.
 The city sits on an elevation of 3,827 meters above sea level and offers the best cultural experience in the country.

-The main attraction here is the lake since it gathers a millenary culture and the Floating Islands of Uros, a group of over 100 artificial islands made entirely of totora reed.
+The main attraction here is the lake since it gathers a millenary culture and the Uros Floating Islands, a group of over 100 artificial islands made entirely of totora reed.
 Here you’ll get to know one of the oldest communities of Peru, while also being totally surrounded by impressive natural sceneries and ancient mysticism.

 By making your way to Cusco by bus, you’ll be able to visit even more archeological sites and natural wonders on the way.
 Take the Ruta del Sol tour, the best alternative to get to Cusco from Puno on a day trip.

 Once in Cusco (located at 3,399 m.a.s.l.), you won’t have any trouble with altitude sickness since your body would be already used to it.
-However, it is very likely that you could still experience shortness of breath, which believe us, it happens to most people that live there but not to a greater extent.
+However, likely, you could still experience shortness of breath, which believe us, happens to most people that live there but not to a greater extent.

 The so-called Imperial City of the Incas is the main attraction here and the most complete travel destination in Peru.
-Here you’ll be able to visit Machu Picchu but also getting to know the history of the Inca in the very heart of the ancient empire.
-Check this guide for more information about the best day trips from Cusco.
+Here you’ll be able to visit Machu Picchu but also get to know the history of the Inca in the very heart of the ancient empire.

-As you can see, there’s so much to know in Peru that you would love to experience it all during your trip.
+As you can see, there’s so much to know in Peru that we want you to experience it all during your trip.
 If you’d like to visit other sites rather than the aforementioned, our local experts can help you with that and much more.
 Contact us now and we can organize a tailor-made itinerary just for you, and most importantly, according to your interests.